praj-bellakka/tp/docs/UserGuide.md

 ####  Setting height: `height /set`
-Sets the user's height in centimeters.
+Sets your height in centimeters.

 Format: `height /set HEIGHT`
 - `HEIGHT` is an integer between 40 and 300